-The Benton County Natural Areas and Parks Department, in conjunction with three dedicated advisory committees, and successful partnerships with other agencies and the public, has created stewardship and management plans which have been adopted by the Benton County Board of Commissioners.
-These area updated based on importance and current program/project work:
+The Benton County Natural Areas, Parks and Events Department, in conjunction with a dedicated advisory committee, and successful partnerships with other agencies and the public, has created stewardship and management plans which have been adopted by the volunteer citizen Parks Advisory Board and the Benton County Board of Commissioners.
+These areas are updated based on importance and current program/project work:

 "Fitton Green Open Space Natural Area Management Plan" (2000); "Fort Hoskins Historic Park Forest Stewardship Management Plan" (2000); Beazell Memorial Forest Stewardship Management Plan" (2001); and "Jackson-Frazier Wetland Management Plan" (2005 - Refinement of the 1992 Plan).
 In addition, the "Benton County Natural Areas & Parks Department Trail System Plan" was created in 2003, led by a trail focus group.

 The most recent plan update is the Resource Stewardship Plan, which includes Beazell Memorial Forest, Fitton Green Open Space and Fort Hoskins Historic Park.
-The plan was updated by Trout Mountain Forestry in conjunction with Benton County Natural Areas and Parks Department with the plan being approved as of April 20, 2011.
+The plan was updated by Benton County Natural Areas, Parks and Events Department with the plan being approved as of April 20, 2011.

 The "Benton County Parks System Comprehensive Plan" was adopted in 1995, and contains relevant information.
 However, due to changes to the park system, it is out of date in several areas.
 To find the latest version, you can now reference the recently adopted Benton County Natural Areas and Parks System Comprehensive Plan.
 This plan was adopted September 18, 2012.